 1800 Seventh Month.—A special meeting of the Society was called at the suggestion of the committee on the slave-trade; their minutes were produced, by which it appears that two American vessels, having on board a considerable number of black people, supposed to have been bound to the Havanna, had been captured by one of the armed vessels of the United States, and sent into this port; and that the said black persons are now in circumstances demanding the attention of this Society.
 A committee was appointed to watch over their situation, and that of any others who may be hereafter brought in under the acts of Congress, against the slave-trade. and to afford them such assistance and protection, by co-operating with the officers of the General and State Governments, as may be necessary, and to provide places for such as are found to be free.

-And so it was that the Abolition Society of Pennsylvania took up the cause of assisting 118 African slaves who had, by a series of unlikely circumstance, arrived three days earlier at the Philadelphia Quarantine station off Fort Mifflin aboard the schooner Phoebe, of Charleston.
+And so it was that the Abolition Society of Pennsylvania took up the cause of assisting 118 African slaves who had, by a series of unlikely circumstances, arrived three days earlier at the Philadelphia Quarantine station off Fort Mifflin aboard the schooner Phoebe, of Charleston.

 The Phoebe’s Africans were joined two days later by 17 others aboard the Schooner Prudent, of Newport.
 Both vessels had been taken as prizes off Cuba by the sloop-of-war USS Ganges under a Federal law that made it illegal for American ships, crews or owners to participate in the foreign slave trade.
 After placing prize crews aboard, the Ganges captain, John Mullowney, ordered the vessels to Philadelphia, the Ganges’ home port.